FlowFuse/website/src/blog/2024/09/node-red-version-control-with-snapshots.md

 ### Creating Snapshot for Device Instances when assigned to Cloud Instance

-To create a snapshot for the device instances when that device is assinged to cloud instance:
+If the device is in fleet mode, it will be running the flows specified by the target snapshot, and there is typically no need to create a snapshot directly from the device.
+However, if the device is in developer mode, it may have been modified and may have different flows than those in the instances.
+In this case, you can take a snapshot directly from the device using the Developer Mode tab.
+Here’s how to do it:

 1. Go to **Devices** by clicking on the **Devices** option in the sidebar, and then click on the specific device.
 2. Once clicked, a similar interface will open as with instances, allowing you to manage and monitor its settings and configuration.
 Ensure that the device has developer mode enabled.